Northeast Airlines Flight 823: Accident sequence

 While originally scheduled to depart at 2:45 pm, delays due to snowfall pushed departure back to 6:01 pm.
 At takeoff, with a nearly full complement of 95 passengers and 6 crewmembers (3 flight crew and 3 stewardesses), the plane weighed in at 98,575 lb, just 265 lb below maximum takeoff weight.
-Despite some sliding of the nosewheel on snow-covered pavement, the airplane was cleared to take off via runway 04 (040° magnetic heading), departing to the northeast of the field.
+Despite some sliding of the nosewheel on snow-covered pavement, the airplane was cleared to take off via runway 04 (040° magnetic heading, departing to the northeast of the field.

 After what was described as a normal takeoff roll, the aircraft lifted off.
 Upon establishing a positive rate of climb, the landing gear and wing flaps were retracted, and the engine power was reduced to the maximum except for takeoff (METO) setting.
 The aircraft was now gaining altitude, flying on instruments without outside visibility as it headed over Flushing Bay.
 While the aircraft's clearance instructed that it proceed northeast on a heading of 040° (runway heading), the airplane began a gradual turn to the left.
 When it had reached a heading of 285° (nearly due west), it overflew Rikers Island.
 Its altitude was insufficient to clear the trees on the island, and the aircraft crashed, coming to rest within 1,500 ft of the point of first impact.
 The duration of the flight from takeoff to crash was approximately 60 seconds.
 The crash resulted in 20 fatalities and 78 injuries among the passengers and several injuries but no fatalities among the crew.

 Recovery

-Shortly after the crash, Rikers Island department personnel and prison trusties (inmates whose good behavior had earned the guards' trust) alike ran to the crash in order to help survivors.
+Shortly after the crash, Rikers Island department personnel and prison trusties alike ran to the crash to help survivors.
 As a result of their actions, of the 57 inmates who assisted with the rescue effort, 30 were released and 16 received a reduction of six months by the N.Y.C.
 Parole Board.
 Governor W. Averell Harriman also granted commutation of sentence to 11 men serving definite sentences: two received a six months reduction; one workhouse and eight penitentiary definites became eligible for immediate release.